 (f) SCJRF is a single-employer defined benefit pension plan established by the Georgia General Assembly in 1945 for the purpose of providing retirement benefits to the superior court judges of the State of Georgia.
-SCJRF is directed by its own Board of Trustees.
-The Boards of Trustees for ERS and SCJRF entered into a contract for ERS to administer the plan effective July 1, 1995.
+SCJRF is directed by its own Board of Trustees (SCJRF Board).
+The ERS Board and SCJRF Board entered into a contract for ERS to administer the plan effective July 1, 1995.

-As of June 30, 2017, SCJRF had 16 retirees and beneficiaries currently receiving benefits and no active members.
+As of June 30, 2018, SCJRF had 12 retirees and beneficiaries currently receiving benefits and no active members.
 No new members are allowed into SCJRF.